Circular Section Calculator

 This tool calculates the properties of a circular cross-section.
-Enter the shape dimensions R or D below.
+Enter the circle radius R or the diameter D, below.
 The calculated results will have the same units as your input.
 Please use consistent units for any input.

 Properties related to any centroidal axis:

-The area A and the perimeter P of a circular cross-section, having radius R, are found with the next formulas:
+The area A and the perimeter P, of a circular cross-section, having radius R, can be found with the next two formulas:

-The moment of inertia (second moment of area) of a circular section in respect to any axis passing through its centroid, is given by the following expression:
+The moment of inertia (second moment of area) of a circular section around any axis passing through its centroid, is given by the following expression:

 where R the radius of the section.

 Equivalently, the moment of inertia is given, in terms of circle diameter , by the formula:

 Elastic bending and moment of inertia

 The moment of inertia (second moment or area) is used in beam theory to describe the rigidity of a beam against flexure.
 The bending moment M applied to a cross-section is related with its moment of inertia with the following equation:

 where E is the Young's modulus, a property of the material, and , the curvature of the beam due to the applied load.
 Therefore, it can be seen from the former equation, that when a certain bending moment M is applied to a beam cross-section, the resulting curvature is reversely proportional to the moment of inertia I.